Universal-Basic-Compute/serenissima/backend/docs/engine.md

 The game engine runs several automated processes at scheduled times throughout the day to simulate the living economy of Renaissance Venice.
 These processes occur without requiring player intervention.

+### Treasury Redistribution (8:00 AM UTC)

+**Script**: `backend/engine/treasuryRedistribution.py`

+Every day at 8:00 AM UTC, the treasury redistribution system allocates funds from the Consiglio dei Dieci to citizens:

+1. The script calculates 10% of the ConsiglioDeiDieci's ComputeAmount to redistribute
+2. This amount is distributed to citizens based on social class:
+   - 40% to Patricians
+   - 30% to Cittadini
+   - 20% to Popolani
+   - 10% to Facchini
+3. Within each social class, the funds are distributed equally among all citizens
+4. Transaction records are created for all payments
+5. Notifications are sent to:
+   - Each citizen receiving funds
+   - Administrators with statistics about the redistribution

+This process simulates the Republic's welfare system, providing a basic income to citizens while maintaining the social hierarchy of Renaissance Venice.

 ### Lease Distribution (9:00 AM UTC)

 **Script**: `backend/engine/distributeLeases.py`